rheos-one/Puzzling-Mastery/docs/readme.md

 Our full guide includes templates and extra information in case you're starting from scratch.

-# Purchase Guarentee
+# Purchase Guarantee
 Still not sure?
-We offer a 100% satisfaction guarentee for all purchases.
+We offer a 100% satisfaction guarantee for all purchases.

 ## Best Value
 The full package includes: